Raspi$^2$USBL: An open-source Raspberry Pi-Based Passive Inverted Ultra-Short Baseline Positioning System for Underwater

-To address these challenges, this paper introduces the Raspi$^2$USBL, an open-source, Raspberry Pi–based passive inverted USBL positioning system designed to provide a low-cost, accessible, and extensible platform for underwater robotics research.
+To address these challenges, this paper introduces Raspi$^2$USBL, a Raspberry Pi-based passive inverted USBL positioning system with an open-source software framework and reproducible hardware architecture, designed to provide a low-cost, accessible, and extensible platform for underwater robotics research.
 The significance of the system is threefold: \begin{itemize} \item \textbf{Lowering the entry barrier for underwater robotics research.} By providing an open-source implementation that is both accessible and modifiable, Raspi$^2$USBL reduces the financial and technical burdens of developing underwater acoustic positioning systems, one of the key enabling technologies in underwater robotics.
 This democratization of access allows a wider range of researchers and institutions to engage in this field, thereby accelerating innovation and promoting the widespread adoption of underwater robotics in scientific applications such as ocean observation. \item \textbf{Enabling multi-vehicle swarm applications.} By employing a broadcast-based OWTT messaging architecture, the proposed system allows a single beacon to simultaneously localize and transmit commands to multiple underwater vehicles.
-This capability directly supports the advancement of cooperative and swarm-based operations, which are increasingly essential for large-scale and complex underwater missions. \item \textbf{Promoting open collaboration in marine technology.} In a field often constrained by high development costs and limited experimental accessibility, the open-source release of both hardware and software fosters a more dynamic and innovative community in marine robotics and acoustics.
+This capability directly supports the advancement of cooperative and swarm-based operations, which are increasingly essential for large-scale and complex underwater missions. \item \textbf{Promoting open collaboration in marine technology.} In a field often constrained by high development costs and limited experimental accessibility, the open-source software release and reproducible hardware architecture foster a more dynamic and innovative community in marine robotics and acoustics.
 Researchers can extend, adapt, and customize Raspi$^2$USBL to meet specific requirements, while contributing improvements back to the broader community. \end{itemize}

 In summary, Raspi$^2$USBL not only provides a practical tool for experimental research but also lays the foundation for broader innovation and collaboration in underwater robotics and acoustics.

 The remainder of this article is organized as follows.
 Section \ref{sec_related_work} reviews the development of the piUSBL approach and compares existing open-source acoustic systems.
 Section \ref{sec_system_overview} presents an overview of the Raspi$^2$USBL system, including its hardware architecture and software framework.
 Section \ref{sec_software_algorithm_design} details the software implementation and algorithm design.
 Section \ref{sec_experiments_and_analysis} describes the anechoic tank, lake, and sea experiments, along with the analysis of the results.
 Finally, Section \ref{sec_conclusion_future_work} concludes the article and outlines potential directions for future research.